MicrosoftDocs/power-automate-docs/articles/desktop-flows/test-selectors.md

 ### Web UI elements - Open Web browser tab

-In case of a web UI element, in order to proceed with the test, the web page that contains the specific UI element must be available in your machine and the web browser tab should be selected in the "Web browser tab" drop down list.
+If there is a web UI element, in order to proceed with the test, the web page that contains the specific UI element must be available in your machine and the web browser tab should be selected in the "Web browser tab" drop down list.

 ![Screenshot of test selector to select web tab.](media/test-selectors/test-selector-select-web-tab.png)